rafael-santiago/tulip/doc/MANUAL.md

 reincarnation of this idea.
 The main differences that I would highlight are some changes in the ``DSL``, the processors addition and a new user's manual.
 The code was re-written from the scratch too.

 Since ``2005`` I had done two major improvements on this project.
-So the first version (``v1``) brought the basic language definition and its text output producing.
+So the first version (``v1``) brought the basic Language definition and its text output producing.
 After I added a tiny ``MIDI`` processor which was able to filter the main ideas from a input song and translating it as a ``Tulip code``.
 I called it ``v2``.
-What I could learned from ``v2`` is that parse ``MIDI`` files is painful, people do not follow any standard, we have sub-standards inside the main standard and it is such a mess.
+What I could learned from ``v2`` is that parse ``MIDI`` files is painful, people do not follow any standard...
+We have sub-standards inside the main standard and it is such a mess.
 The current version is ``v3``.
 This version brings a ``postscript`` and ``PDF`` processor in addition to the standard ``plain-text`` processor.
 The ``MIDI`` processor is still not integrated in ``v3``.
 Maybe ``v4``.